Ferris-Labs/site-draft/content/en/docs/User Guide/Workflow.md

 }
 ```

-####

 **Upload a file to the bucket to test the approval process**

-1. Click on File Storage in the left side menu to open dropdown
+1. Click on File Storage in the left side navigation to expand the menu
 2. Click on List Files
 3. Click on "+Add"